vik378/data-driven-template/docs/source/concept/template-data-model.rst

 This page defines requirements for Template as a data object and then also outlines a possible solution to meet those.

+This is a model-enchanced document.
+Changes to the documentation model `docs/mdd-model` have effect on the contents of this page.

 Requirements
 ============